 Offered: Fall, Spring.

-HPE 207 - Motor Skill Development for Lifetime Wellness I (3)
+HPE 207 - Motor Skill Development for Lifetime Wellness (3)

 Basic competencies are developed in a variety of team activities.
 Included are relevant skill and tactical development and background information.
 Emphasis is placed on relating the activities to wellness concepts.
 4 contact hours.